quixio/quix-docs/docs/platform/tutorials/data-stream-processing/data-stream-processing.md

 Now that you have the first service up and running it's time for the next one.

-Follow the same process as above and deploy the `Streaming Demo - Control` project.
+Follow the same process as above and deploy the `Streaming Demo - Control` application.

 Remember the steps are:

 1. Search the Code Samples for `Streaming Demo`

-2. Select the `Streaming Demo - Control` project
+2. Select the `Streaming Demo - Control` application

 3. Save it to your environment.